GILBERT ANALYTICS | THE GOLD GAP INDEX

 What about project stage?
 A Feasibility asset should trade higher than Exploration.

-These are all qualifying transactions that meet our criteria: 0.3–7.0 Moz, pre-production, Tier-1 jurisdictions, arms-length, 2021–present.
-We reviewed 53 transactions and excluded 33 with documented reasons (producing mines, polymetallic assets, Tier-2 jurisdictions, etc.).
-We do not fabricate transactions to increase sample size.
-The database grows as new qualifying deals occur and is updated quarterly.
+The database includes only transactions that meet a strict scope: 0.3–7.0 Moz, pre-production, Tier-1 jurisdictions, arms-length, 2021–present.
+Transactions outside scope — producing mines, polymetallic assets, non-Tier-1 jurisdictions, contingent-pricing structures — are excluded with documented reasons.
+We do not pad the sample to inflate it.
+The database grows as new qualifying deals close and is updated continuously.

 Is EV/oz the same as what acquirers paid per ounce?

 M&A transaction prices reflect equity consideration (what the acquirer paid for shares).
 EV/oz adjusts for cash and debt on the balance sheet.
-For pre-production juniors with minimal debt, the difference is typically less than $10/oz based on our analysis of the 14 transactions in the database.
-EV/oz is the industry standard metric used by institutional analysts.
-Our M&A database uses equity-based pricing, which closely approximates EV for the companies in our universe.
+For pre-production juniors with minimal debt, the difference is typically small.
+EV/oz is the industry-standard metric used by institutional analysts and is what the calculator above produces.
+The M&A database uses equity-based pricing, which closely approximates EV for the companies in our universe.